 A framework is a rubric that describes standards of practice in observable and measurable terms and articulates a performance progression or levels of performance.
 A framework focuses the evaluation on practices that are most important.

 Three measures have been selected for assistant principal evaluation.
-All have been aligned to the AP Framework to provide fair and accurate evaluation of assistant principal leadership practice.
+All have been aligned to the AP Framework to provide a fair and accurate evaluation of assistant principal leadership practice.

 Each assistant principal is observed formally twice a year, once each semester.
 One of the observations must be observing the assistant principal providing instructional feedback to a teacher during the teacher’s post-observation conference.
 The instructional feedback observation process is detailed in the U.S. Virgin Islands Evaluator’s Manual for the Instructional Feedback Observation.
 The forms and resources are included in the manual, on the site under Resources and on TalentEd.